-On top of that, defeat at Marathon meant the utter destruction of Athens.
-If the Persians made it to the city, they would be able to block whatever might remain of the Greek army from returning to defend it, and Athens had no remaining soldiers left within.
+On top of that, defeat at the battle of Marathon meant the utter destruction of Athens.
+If the Persian army made it to the city, they would be able to block whatever might remain of the Greek army from returning to defend it, and Athens had no remaining soldiers left within.

 The Persians could guess what the Greeks were up to — they would have done the same had they been on the defensive — and so they hesitated to launch a decisive frontal attack.

 They fully understood the advantages that the Greeks were deriving from their position, and while they might be able to overwhelm them eventually by virtue of numbers, losing a large portion of their Persian forces on a foreign shore was a logistical problem that Datis was not willing to risk.